 Is it Possible to Restore Mac’s Trash After it is Emptied?

-The logical links that make the file accessible to the OS are deleted, but the data remains on the storage device.
+In simpler terms, the logical links that make the file accessible to the OS are deleted, but the data remains on the storage device.
 The space occupied by the files that were in the Trash is marked as available for future use by the operating system.
 Data will eventually be overwritten by new information based on the needs of the OS.

 Until the data has been overwritten, it can be recovered by specialized data recovery software.
 This software repairs the deleted logical links and makes the files and folders available to the operating system and applications.
 Once the files have been overwritten, they can only be recovered if you have backed them up.